Home

 Another strange but true story!
 At the height of the LPWS popularity, we had a whip-round at one of our meetings and placed a small advertisement in a weekly local magazine.
 The advert invited people to contact us, and gave a box number.
 Imagine our surprise, when we went to collect our post, we were told that it had been "confiscated" by a police officer.
 We made enquiries, and the local police knew nothing of it, one LPWS member was a shareholder in Goodhead Publishing Plc. the magazine company, and wrote to them demanding an explanation.
 In the meantime, a complaint was made to The Post Office National Users Council, but as the post had "been delivered as addressed" they were unable to help.

-Not being inclined to drop the case, we were warned by our solicitors of police persecution to other parties who had the audacity to make justified complaints, and after a visit from the Complaints and Discipline Department of The West Mercia Police, we decided to let the silly old sod retire in relative peace.
-What a nice bunch of people we are!
+Not being inclined to drop the case, we were surprised to be warned by our solicitors of police persecution to other parties who had the audacity to make justified complaints, and after a visit from the Complaints and Discipline Department of The West Mercia Police, we decided to let the silly old sod retire in relative peace, and dropped our complaint.
+What a nice bunch of people we really are!
+(Constable 148 John Elfred Humphreys)

 Laughing Policeman Could Kill Hundreds